Q-Learning

 - We’d some initial estimate for the Q-value in some state

-. - So, we would like to update the Q-value for the state-action pair
+sand actiona.
+When we actually take actionain states, we get a rewardrand move to the next states'with some max Q-value for some possible actiona'. - So, we would like to update the Q-value for the state-action pair

-, but we don’t want to completely forget the previous estimate.
+(s, a), but we don’t want to completely forget the previous estimate.
 Who knows, maybe it was a good estimate. - So, we use a learning rate

-(alpha) to control how much we want to update the Q-value.
+α(alpha) to control how much we want to update the Q-value.

 $$ Q(s, a) \leftarrow Q_{old}(s,a) + \alpha [Q_{new}(s,a) - Q_{old}(s,a)] $$